ravijoshi276/LeetCode/README.md

 3. Optimizing the solution using appropriate algorithms or data structures.

 ## How to Use:
-- Clone the repo using `git clone https://github.com/ravijoshi276/leetcode-solutions.git`.
+- Clone the repo using `git clone https://github.com/ravijoshi276/LeetCode/tree/main/leetcode-solutions`.

 - Navigate to the relevant folder and open the solution in the respective programming language.

+- You can copy the code and run it in any online compiler.
+- Also leetcode link to each problem is provided you can go and check it out on your own.